ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 ```
 Follow the prompts to log in.

-4. Verify Setup
-Connect to your device
+4. Verify Setup: Connect to your device

 ```console
 edge-impulse-run-impulse --api-key YOUR_API_KEY